-- The intent is to use the building structure to protect its occupants. - The intent is to "seal" the building to mitigate the effects of potentially harmful substances located outside.
+- The intent is to use the building structure to protect its occupants from an outside threat (ex.
+Tornado, active shooter, etc.). - The intent is to "seal" the building to mitigate the effects of potentially harmful substances located outside of the building (ex.
+Hazmat spill outside the building).